 A: It’s so-so. 소소 (so so)

 Explanation: 소 (so) means cow and 소소 (so so) is from the word 소소하다 (sosohada) which means small or minor.
 This joke means that a person doesn’t care about a small cow because it’s small and that makes it not important.

 Other Korean Jokes

-Here with go with jokes related to other things, such as nature.
+Here are more jokes related to other things, such as nature.

 Korean Joke #34